dasomoli/translated-content/files/ko/learn/javascript/first_steps/useful_string_methods/index.md

 };
 ```

-{{ EmbedLiveSample('대/소문자_맞게_수정하기', '100%', 450) }}
+{{ EmbedLiveSample('Fixing_capitalization', '100%', 570) }}

 ### Making new strings from old parts

-In this last exercise the array contains a bunch of strings containing information about train stations in the North of England.
-The strings are data items that contain the three letter station code, followed by some machine-readable data, followed by a semi-colon, followed by the human-readable station name.
+In this last exercise, the array contains a bunch of strings containing information about train stations in the North of England.
+The strings are data items that contain the three-letter station code, followed by some machine-readable data, followed by a semicolon, followed by the human-readable station name.
 For example:

 ```
 MAN675847583748sjt567654;Manchester Piccadilly